develosi/highway-code-quiz/README.md

 * I want to be able to quickly start playing a new game without the need to log in.
 * I want the game questions to be updated on a regular basis so that they are up to date and current with the latest version of the Highway Code.

+---

+## Design

+### Colour Scheme

+I wanted to keep the colour scheme used on the game to be very minimal and take it's inspiration from the physical motorway and roadways.

+The background is kept to a dark grey representing the grey asphalt on the roadways.

+I used the red, green and amber colours from the classic British traffic lights.
+This was used for the main logo and also the correct and incorrect answers while using amber as a highlight colour for certain sections.

+The white was an obvious choice to contrast well against the dark grey 'asphalt' background and is supposed to represent the white road markings we see on our roads.

+I was aware that using the colours red and green could be an issue for colour blindness.
+Taking this into consideration I made sure to add the scoreboard section to help players when see their score if they got a correct or incorrect answer.

+IMAGE OF COLOUR SCHEME GOES HERE *